BeatriceVaienti/dsml_project/README.md

 - Do some more analysis to better understand how your model behaves.

+In the next sections we will describe the models that we trained (Flaubert, CamemBERT, Neural Network) and the ensemble model that we built combining them.

-# 3. Flaubert / CamemBERT Model Training and Evaluation
+# 2. Flaubert / CamemBERT Model Training and Evaluation
+As a first step, we trained and evaluated two transformer models, CamemBERT and Flaubert, on the dataset.
 We used the Hugging Face library to load pre-trained models and fine-tune them on our dataset.
 Our approach supports using either the CamemBERT or Flaubert model, selectable via command line.

-## 3.1 Scripts
+## 2.1 Scripts
 - `evaluate_bert.py`: Manages training and validation loops, performing hyperparameter tuning with a train-validation split.
 - `train_bert.py`: Trains a selected model on the full dataset.
 - `predict_bert.py`: Makes predictions on new, unlabeled data using a trained model.